-Other countries join China in responding to new coronavirus
+Virus prompts temperature checks, extra cleaning at airports

-BEIJING (AP) — Countries in Asia and elsewhere are checking the body temperatures of arriving airline passengers and adopting precautionary quarantine procedures in response to a new coronavirus that has sickened nearly 300 people and killed six in China.
+BEIJING (AP) — Many countries are checking the temperatures of arriving airline passengers and adopting precautionary quarantine procedures in response to a new virus that has sickened nearly 300 people and killed six in China.
 India, Nigeria, Japan and the United States are some of the countries where airport screening procedures were in place.

 The outbreak is believed to have originated in the city of Wuhan in central China.
-The Chinese government’s confirmation that the new virus can spread between humans and has killed six people heightened fears as millions of Chinese planned to travel for the Lunar New Year holiday.
-So far, South Korea, Japan and Thailand have confirmed cases in Chinese visitors.
-Widening public health measures are intended to prevent a repeat of the 2002-2003 outbreak of SARS, another coronoavirus that started in China and killed nearly 800 people.
+The Chinese government’s confirmation that the new virus can be transmitted between people heightened fears it could spread faster and more widely just as millions of Chinese planned to travel for the Lunar New Year holiday.
+So far, the U.S., South Korea, Japan and Thailand have confirmed additional cases.
+Widening public health measures are intended to prevent a repeat of the 2002-2003 outbreak of SARS, which started in China and killed nearly 800 people.

 MAINLAND CHINA

 China’s often-secretive Communist government was blamed for making SARS far worse by initially hiding information and blocking the work of the World Health Organization.
 This time, leader Xi Jinping has called for tough measures and said “party committees, governments and relevant departments at all levels should put people’s lives and health first.”
 At the airport in Wuhan, the temperatures of departing passengers were checked and outbound tour groups were banned from leaving the city.
-Virtually everyone in a public role, from traffic police officers to bank tellers, is wearing a protective face mask. n addition to 258 cases in Wuhan, more than 20 have been diagnosed in Beijing, Shanghai, Guangdong province in the south and Zhejiang in the east.
+Virtually everyone in a public role, from traffic police officers to bank tellers, is wearing a protective face mask.
+In addition to 258 cases in Wuhan, more than 20 have been diagnosed in Beijing, Shanghai, Guangdong province in the south and Zhejiang in the east.

 JAPAN

-One case of new virus has been detected in Japan.
-Prime Minister Shinzo Abe urged officials to step up quarantine checks at airports and other entry points.
-Japan will require visitors arriving from Wuhan to fill in health forms, Chief Cabinet Secretary Yoshihide Suga said.
+Prime Minister Shinzo Abe urged officials to step up quarantine checks at airports and other entry points, and Japan will require visitors arriving from Wuhan to fill in health forms.
 Japan confirmed last week that a man in his 30s tested positive for the coronavirus after returning from the Chinese city.
-The Japanese Ministry of Health, Labor and Welfare said it tracked down and is monitoring 41 people who had contact with the patient.
-The ministry says none of them have developed a fever, tight chest or other initial symptoms of the new virus.
+The health ministry says 41 people who had contact with him were being monitored and none has developed a fever, tight chest or other symptoms.

 HONG KONG

-The semi-autonomous Chinese city is one of the most popular destinations for mainland Chinese.
-Along with stepped-up surveillance, additional cleaning and disinfection measures have been ordered for planes and trains from Wuhan as well as for train stations and the airport.
-Acting Chief Executive Matthew Cheung on Tuesday said authorities are ready for a worst-case scenario and are on extremely high alert.
+The semi-autonomous city is one of the most popular destinations for mainland Chinese.
+It has stepped up surveillance and ordered more cleaning and disinfecting for planes and trains from Wuhan as well as for train stations and the airport.
+Acting Chief Executive Matthew Cheung said authorities are ready for a worst-case scenario and are on extremely high alert.
 A lack of information and low levels of vigilance were blamed for Hong Kong becoming the second-hardest hit area by SARS after mainland China in the early 2000s.
 As in much of mainland China, Hong Kong residents favor traditional markets where live poultry and other animals are sold.
-The government health department has advised people against visiting such markets or touching animals or their droppings.
+The government advises people against visiting such markets or touching animals or their droppings.

 UNITED STATES